 Palacký University Olomouc

-International Development Studies (IDS) is a graduate two-year full-time programme designed not only for students with development studies background but also for students and practitioners from related fields who are interested in international development.
-The programme provides students with key knowledge and skills for a deeper understanding of problems affecting developing countries, including the skills for qualitative and quantitative research.
+International Development Studies (IDS) is a graduate two-year full-time program designed not only for students with development studies background but also for students and practitioners from related fields who are interested in international development.
+The program provides students with key knowledge and skills for a deeper understanding of problems affecting developing countries, including the skills for qualitative and quantitative research.

 A plenty of scholarships and international opportunities are available to IDS students.
 The Merit Scholarship and Master Course Scholarship for Foreigners are granted to students with very good study results, while Vavroušek and Mobility Scholarships are designed to support internships and student research projects in the field of development cooperation.
-The Department of Development Studies is currently cooperating with more than twenty universities within the ERASMUS+ and ERASMUS MUNDUS programmes.
-ERASMUS programme financially supports and makes possible carrying out a part of students' study programme at a university in another European country.
-The department also offers field trips to developing regions or to international institutions and international development organisations.
+The Department of Development Studies is currently cooperating with more than twenty universities within the ERASMUS+ and ERASMUS MUNDUS programs.
+ERASMUS program financially supports and makes possible carrying out a part of students' study program at a university in another European country.
+The department also offers field trips to developing regions or to international institutions and international development organizations.